Your mental health is equally as important as your physical health

 You may think that you’re giving your body a break when you lay on the couch scrolling through your apps, but the truth is your brain is still very active in those moments and that activity is only contributing to the stress and fatigue that you’re feeling at the end of the day.
 Another great example of not giving your body a break when you may think you are, is by going out to do an activity that you enjoy.

-Any time your body and mind have to work, regardless of what it may be working on, may be contributing to its overall stress and fatigue.
+Any time your body and mind have to work, regardless of what it may be working on, it’s contributing to its overall stress and fatigue.

 You’re killing your creative thinking process